I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nc-irb-ide-hw-control.md

 ## -remarks
 <p>The port driver makes sure that there is no outstanding I/O on the channel before it invokes this routine.
 The miniport driver can have its own power policy methods when the system enters a different power state.
 In order to achieve this, the miniport driver needs to do the following:</p>

 <p>Add a power policy setting scheme into the miniport driver's INF file.
 A GUID is needed to present a miniport driver-defined power policy.
-For more information about the power settings directive, see <a href="NULL">INF AddPowerSetting Directive</a>.
+For more information about the power settings directive, see <a href="devinst.inf_addpowersetting_directive">INF AddPowerSetting Directive</a>.
 More information about the GUIDs can be found at <a href="https://msdn.microsoft.com/library/windows/hardware/mt608265">Disk settings</a>.</p>

 <p>After vendor-defined power management is registered, the miniport driver will be able to receive calls to its <i>IdeHwControl</i> routine with control action <b>IdeVendorDefined</b> when the system power scheme changes.</p>